 - Encouraging voluntary adoption of best practices to achieve shared objectives

-Several other current policy priorities include:
+Other key current policy priorities within U.S. markets include:

 Electronic Communications Privacy Act (ECPA)